andim/noisyopt/README.md

 # noisyopt

-Python package for local optimization of noisy functions using a pattern search algorithm with adaptive sampling.
+Python package for local optimization of noisy functions.

+Currently variants of the following algorithms are implemented:
+- pattern search with adaptive sampling
+- stochastic approximation algorithm
+Both allow having bound constraints on variables.

 ## Installation